microsoft/vstest-docs/RFCs/0031-Multi-Test-Run-Finalization.md

 # Proposed Changes

 Introduce a new `IDataCollectorAttachmentProcessor` interface which can be implemented by Test Platform extensions and provide custom logic to reporcess (combine/merge) data collector attachments.
 Below interface should be used only for providing logic to reprocess information from data collector attachments from independent test executions.
 In other words data collector attachment should be modified/created using data from other data collector attachments.
 This interface should **not be** used for modifying any single data collector attachment.
-Test Platform will invoke `ProcessAttachmentSets` only if at least 2 data collector attachments related to processor (through `GetExtensionUris`) are created by independent test executions.
+Test Platform will invoke `ProcessAttachmentSetsAsync` only if at least 2 data collector attachments related to processor (through `GetExtensionUris`) are created by independent test executions.

 ```
 namespace Microsoft.VisualStudio.TestPlatform.ObjectModel.DataCollection